 - Reduce heat to low and simmer for 2 minutes, stirring constantly.
 The mixture will start to thicken.

 - Remove from heat, and stir in the cheese and pepper until the cheese melts.
-Reserve ½ cup to 1 cup for the topping.
+Reserve 1 ½ cups of the sauce for the topping.

-- To the bowl of potatoes, add the cheese sauce from the saucepan, mashing and mixing well.
+- To the bowl of potatoes, add the cheese sauce from the saucepan (remembering to reserve 1 ½ cups of sauce first), mashing and mixing well.
+Salt to taste.

-- Top each potato using the remaining cheese sauce and bake for 15-20 minutes, or until the cheese is melted and the potatoes are warmed through.
+- Top each potato with about 2 tablespoons of the reserved cheese sauce.
+Bake for 15-20 minutes, or until the cheese is melted and the potatoes are warmed through.